Nonye2K3/chia/Moving-plots.md

 If you want to move plots to a different machine:
 1. Install chia on the new machine
 2. Find your private keys using `chia keys show` on the old machine, or on the UI by clicking on "Keys".
-3. Copy the 24 words (this is your private key) and add them to the new machine using `chia keys add -m`
+3. Copy the 24 words (this is your private key) and add them to the new machine using `chia keys add`
 4. Move the plot file
 5. Add the new plot directory.
 If you use command line, do `chia plots add -d '/Users/example/folder'`.
 If you use the UI, go to the Farmer tab and click "Add plots", and select the new directory.